First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: Introduction

-Switching diffusivity (SD) model is another class of diffusivity models.
+Switching diffusivity (SD) model is another class of diffusivity models~\cite{Bressloff17, Bressloff19, Sungkaworn17, Weron17, Godec17, Yamamoto98, Pastore15, Miyaguchi16, Uneyama15, Miyaguchi19, Uneyama19, Grebenkov21, Soria21, Akimoto26}.
 In the DD model, the DC changes continuously.
 In contrast, the SD model involves diffusivity that switches randomly between discrete values.
-The SD model can explain protein concentration gradients in biological systems like the C. elegans zygote~\cite{Bressloff19}.
+SD models are frequently used for understanding biological systems~\cite{Bressloff17, Bressloff19, Sungkaworn17, Weron17, Godec17}.
+For example, an SD model can explain protein concentration gradients in biological systems like the C. elegans zygote~\cite{Bressloff19}.
 Heterogeneous diffusivity of particles in supercooled liquids can also be explained by switching between different diffusive states: fast and slow diffusive states of particles~\cite{Yamamoto98, Pastore15}.
-In a theoretical study inspired by diffusion in supercooled liquids, Miyaguchi et al. demonstrated that when diffusivity fluctuates between fast and slow states with power-law sojourn time distributions, the propagator for displacement is initially non-Gaussian but converges to Gaussian distributions in the long time limit~\cite{Miyaguchi16}.
+In a theoretical study inspired by diffusion in supercooled liquids, Miyaguchi et al. demonstrated that when diffusivity fluctuates between fast and slow states with power-law sojourn time distributions, the propagator for displacement is initially non-Gaussian but converges to Gaussian distributions in the long-time limit~\cite{Miyaguchi16}.

-As we have already described, the diffusion in the DD model and the SD model has two common properties.
-Both models can generate non-Gaussian propagator for displacement at short times.
-Both models can produce convergence of non-Gaussian propagator for displacement to Gaussian distributions in the long time limit.
-Recently, it has been shown that for a broad class of models, including both the DD model and the SD model, the propagator for displacement is non-Gaussian, especially with heavy tails~\cite{Sposini24e, Uchida24}.
+As described above, the diffusion in the specific DD and SD models shares two common properties: non-Gaussian behavior of the propagator at short times and its subsequent convergence to a Gaussian distribution at long times.
+Recently, it has been shown that for a broad class of models, including both the DD model and the SD model, the propagator is non-Gaussian, especially with heavy tails~\cite{Sposini24e, Uchida24}.
 It has also been revealed that for a broad class of models, the ergodicity of a stochastic DC leads to the convergence of non-Gaussian propagator for displacement to Gaussian distributions~\cite{Uchida24}.

-Fluctuations in DCs significantly impact not only the propagator for displacement but also the first passage time statistics.
-Grebenkov et al. have revealed that for specific models of stochastic DCs, fluctuations in the DCs lead to different time dependence of tails of the first passage time distributions as compared to the L{\' e}vy-Smirnov distribution~\cite{Grebenkov21}.
-It has also been shown that some specific models, including the minimal DD model, exhibit faster first passage dynamics compared to the Brownian-Gaussian diffusion~\cite{Sposini19, Sposini24}.
+Not only the statistical properties of displacement but also the behavior of the first passage time (FPT) is an important aspect of diffusion.
+The FPT is the time required for a diffusing particle to reach a particular target for the first time.
+Thus, the FPT statistics often provide important insights into reaction kinetics, search processes, and signal initiation~\cite{Szabo80, Condamin07, Monasterio11, Metzler14, Godec16, Godec17, Chou14, Lanoiselee18}.